chinamike65/hugo-tuolesi/content/book6/book6en.md

 When we do things, when our mentality is balanced, we will not be so impatient, we will endure humiliation and tolerance, and know that to tolerate others is to tolerate ourselves.

 3. Sangha’s merits

 Sangha is also called Sangha in a broad sense.
 Sangha includes Bodhisattvas, Arahants, and Dharma protectors.

 1. The merits of the Bodhisattva

-The Bodhisattva of the First Land cut off the obstacles of discriminating afflictions and discriminating knowledge, realized emptiness, and obtained the five supernatural powers.
+The Bodhisattva of the First Bhumi cut off the obstacles of discriminating afflictions and discriminating knowledge, realize emptiness, and obtain the five supernormal powers.

-The Bodhisattva of the First Land has twelve hundred merits after he emerges from concentration: in an instant, he can see hundreds of Buddhas, he can obtain the blessings of hundreds of Buddhas, he can reach hundreds of pure lands, he can transform into hundreds of pure lands, he can shake hundreds of worlds, and he can live in hundreds of kalpas.
+The Bodhisattva of the First Bhumi has twelve hundred merits after he emerges from samadhi: in an instant, he can see hundreds of Buddhas, he can obtain the blessings of hundreds of Buddhas, he can reach hundreds of pure lands, he can transform into hundreds of pure lands, he can shake hundreds of worlds, and he can live in hundreds of kalpas.
 He can know the causes and conditions of a hundred kalpas, enter a hundred kinds of meditation, teach a hundred dharmas, save a hundred sentient beings, transform a hundred incarnations, and transform a hundred dependents for each incarnation.

-Every time a Bodhisattva enters a place, his merit increases a hundred times over that of the previous Bodhisattva.
+Every time a Bodhisattva enters a bhumi, his merit increases a hundred times over that of the previous Bodhisattva stage.

-For example, a bodhisattva in two places can see ten thousand buddhas in a moment, a bodhisattva in three places can see a million buddhas in a moment, a bodhisattva in four places can see 100 million Buddhas in a moment, a bodhisattva in five places can see tens of billions of buddhas in a moment, and a bodhisattva in six places can see tens of millions of Buddhas in one moment.
-Seeing trillions of Buddhas, up to the bodhisattvas of the ten places.
+For example, a bodhisattva in two Bhumis can see ten thousand buddhas in a moment, a bodhisattva in three Bhumis can see a million buddhas in a moment, a bodhisattva in four Bhumis can see 100 million Buddhas in a moment, a bodhisattva in five Bhumi can see tens of billions of buddhas in a moment, and a bodhisattva in six Bhumi can see tens of millions of Buddhas in one moment.
+Seeing trillions of Buddhas, up to the bodhisattvas of the tenth Bhumi.

 The same goes for the growth of other merits.